GBProductions/Pizza-Parlor/README.md

 ---------------------SPECS---------------------

 Spec 1: When user does not select an option on all three menu boxes (Size, First Topping, Second Topping) no value is returned.
-Input:(Size: Small, First: --Select--, Second: Pineapple) Output:No price returned
+Input:(Size: Small, First: " ", Second: Pineapple)
+Output:No price returned

 Spec 2: Hitting Reset button will clear drop down menus and clear price output.